Slavfot/gallium-firmware/README.md

 ```
 flash write_image /filepath/to/hexfile/precompiled-basic-right.hex
 ```
-(Example for the pathfile if the .hex file is located in C:/hexfiles :
+(Example for the file path if the .hex file is located in C:/hexfiles :

 flash write_image /hexfiles/precompiled-basic-receiver.hex )